APCSLowell/ArduinoController/README.md

 ```
 Write your own program
 ----------------------
 Using the sample program as a guide, write your own program that uses one or more of the inputs.
-Your program doesn't have to work or look like any other.
+Your program doesn't have to work or look like any other, you can add more features to your previous virtual pet program or create a new.
 Have fun and be creative!

-Submit the .pde file to Google Classroom when you are happy with your program.
-You should be able to find it in the *My Documents | Processing* folder.
-Don't forget to click the *Mark as done* button. *Note: Don't name your program "Arduino"*
+When you are happy with your program, have a friend make a short video of you using your program.
+The video need only show your hand, the arduino and your program's output, please don't include anyone's face in the video.
+Convert the video to an animated gif using a free converter like [ezgif.com](https://ezgif.com/).
+Use ezgif's *cut video* or a similar option to edit your video to under 10 seconds and less than 25MB.
+Upload your animated gif to your VirtualPet repository.
+Submit the link to your gif to Google Classroom.
+Don't forget to click the *Mark as done* button.

 Samples of Student Work
 -----------------------